 Love the red cushions against the blue backdrop – anytime I see red patio umbrella and red cushions I’m reminded of this patio and Mediterranean view.

 The sunset views were spectacular!

 Neapolitan pizza originated in Naples is made from simple and fresh ingredients: a basic dough, raw tomatoes, fresh mozzarella cheese, fresh basil, and olive oil–no fancy toppings here.
 More sauce than cheese, it is quite soggy in the center but yummy!

 UNESCO has declared Naples’ trademark technique of pizza making part of the world’s “intangible heritage”.
 We enjoyed our share of Napolatena(Neapolitan pizza) along with some house wine and finished with a Limoncello, a the lemon-infused liquor made popular by the Amalfi Coast.

 A night in town and dinner at La Fenice, Sorrento, was recommended by the Hotel Minerva staff did not disappoint – authentic Neapolitan pizza, fresh fish and pasta by the bay.

-There are few places as romantic or more beautiful than Italy’s storied Amalfi Coast, and if you’re looking for a driving itinerary with iconic sweeping views and unparalleled beaches, then this Amalfi Coast drive is a good one day itinerary.
-You can of course linger longer and stay in the coastal towns like Praiano, Postano or Ravello.
+There are few places as romantic or more beautiful than Italy’s storied Amalfi Coast, and if you’re looking for a driving itinerary with iconic sweeping views and unparalleled beaches, then this Amalfi Coast drive is a good one-day itinerary.
+You can, of course, linger longer and stay in the coastal towns like Praiano, Positano or Ravello.
 You can even rent a car and start your drive from Rome, through Naples – soaking in the culture of this famed region and making memories along the way!

 Amalfi, one of the gorgeous towns on the Amalfi Coast